goinvo/InvoPlaybook/_posts/2014-04-15-prototyping.md

 ### Properties of Real Data
 In your prototypes it is important to use real (or at least realistic) data.
 The best option is to have get real data from the client.
 In cases where this isn't available, you can craft a dataset.

-#### Real Data has an average and distribution
+At the most basic level, consider these:

-At the most basic level, you can take a look at the
+ + Real Data has an average and distribution
 * Real Data is layered
 * Real Data has a story
 * How to gather it